Gentijan/JavaScript-quiz/README.md

     -   #### First Time Visitor Goals

-        1. As a First Time Visitor, I want to easily understand the main purpose of the site and test my knowlegde.
+        1. As a First Time Visitor, I want to easily understand the main purpose of the site and to test thier knowlegde in Champions League.
         2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.

 -   ### Design